 Actually, the LADM spatial and legal profiles are design patterns which may be applied to the basic LADM model, being defined through the use of M2M transformations.
-In the implementation test subset of model elements, only two profiles have to be generated from the Domain Model relevant classes, the Simple Features for SQL Polygon profile for the geometric component, and the Rights profile for the legal and administrative component.
+In the implementation test subset of model elements, only two profiles have

+&lt;sup>86Contrary to the Operational Mappings language, which is an imperative language including procedural elements, the Core and Relations languages are declarative, with the Relations being the higher-level language in the QVT specification to be generated from the Domain Model relevant classes, the Simple Features for SQL Polygon profile for the geometric component, and the Rights profile for the legal and administrative component.
 This can be accomplished through dedicated refinement transformation patterns, and a final set of merge mapping operations.
 This is described as:

-85Contrary to the Operational Mappings language, which is an imperative language including procedural elements, the Core and Relations languages are declarative, with the Relations being the higher-level language in the QVT specification

-$M2M_a: refinement(in: LADM) \Rightarrow LADM_SFSPolygon$
+$M2M_a: refinement(in: LADM) \Rightarrow LADM\SFSPolygon$ $M2M_b: refinement(in: LADM) \Rightarrow LADM\Rights$

-$M2M_b$: refinement(in : LADM) \Rightarrow LADM_Rights

-$M2M_c: merge(in: LADM_PolygonSFS, in: LADM_Rights) \Rightarrow LADM_Profiled$
+$M2M{c}: merge(in: LADM_PolygonSFS, in: LADM_Rights) \Rightarrow LADM_Profiled$

 The following table (5.1) shows all the original Domain Model classes which are required to generate the PolygonSFS profile, the respective target class names and a detailed description of each transformation.
-The detail mentions all the required primitive classes which have to be defined in the final LADM_PT so as to be able to generate code (and database elements).
+The detail mentions all the required primitive classes which have to be defined in the final LADM\PT so as to be able to generate code (and database elements).